 6. Top Notch Blender

 A sub-standard blender with a low-quality blade will not be able to churn through frozen fruits and seeds.
+If you want to learn how to make a thick smoothie, you’ll definitely need a quality blender.
 Making thick smoothies without ice or with ice is your choice but when using frozen fruits, it is essential that the blender is powerful enough not to heat up when making smoothies.

 Moreover, if you are looking to make juice based smoothies, it is important to look for best blender machines and choose one with multiple functionalities.